sonic-net/SONiC/doc/voq/fabric.md

 Each fabric ASIC must be assigned a unique switch_id.
 The SAI VOQ specification recommends that this number be assigned to be different than the switch_id assigned to the forwarding ASICs in the chassis.

-Fabric port status will be polled periodically and stored in table STATE_DB|FABRIC_PORT_TABLE.
+Fabric port is numbered as the chip fabric port number, the its status will be polled periodically and stored in table STATE_DB|FABRIC_PORT_TABLE.
 Typically, fabric port status about a fabric port includes:

 - Status: Up or down
 - If port is down, we may have some more information indicating reason e.g. CRC or misaligned